 - Personalized assistance from the early stages of professional school preparation through the application process.

-- Individualized advisement to assist you with course selection, test preparation, and obtaining clinical and research experiences as you prepare for professional school.
+- Individualized advisement to assist students with course selection, test preparation, and obtaining clinical and research experiences as students prepare for professional school.

-- Development of the best timeline and application strategy for your application to professional school.
+- Development of the best timeline and application strategy for student applications to professional school.

 - Seminars to assist students with the application process; seminars include writing the personal statement and resume, the professional school interview, getting letters of recommendation, and the professional school application process and timeline.

-- Critiques of your resume and personal statement; conducts mock interviews.
+- Critiques of student resumes and personal statements; mock interviews.